-The downside is the dough is not quite as easy to work with as cream cheese dough, but it’s not terribly difficult if you keep the dough cold.
+The downside is the dough is not quite as easy to work with as cream cheese dough.
+It's not terribly difficult if you keep the dough cold, but it's not the easiest.
 The original recipe is adapted from one of my favorite books, The Enchanted Broccoli Forest.

 Cottage Cheese Rugelach